datasnakes/Archives/README.md

 # archives
-Where everything goes to die.
+Where everything goes to die or become a zombie.

+*Not maintained.
+Feel free to use anything here.